A brief bio:

 Originally from Ohio, Tamar Frankiel has lived the last several decades in Los Angeles, where she and her husband raised their five children.
 After completing her PhD at the University of Chicago Divinity School, she taught in various universities.
 In 2002 she joined the faculty of a Jewish seminary and graduate school — the Academy for Jewish Religion California — to help educate rabbis, cantors, chaplains, and other community professionals.
 She served in the administration there for many years, and now continues on the faculty.
 She represents the Academy as an active participant in Jewish interfaith dialogue, including a recently launched initiative of academic dialogue with representatives of the Latter-Day Saints (Mormons).

-Tamar’s primary interest beyond academia continues to be spiritual development through prayer, contemplation, and dreaming; she leads and participates in women’s dream circles in Los Angeles.
+Tamar’s primary interests now are spiritual development through prayer, contemplation, and dreaming.
+She leads and participates in women’s dream circles in Los Angeles, and she is assisting her spiritual teacher, Connie Kaplan, in a new online project teaching Kaplan’s The Invisible Garment.
 Her favorite reading: Avivah Gottlieb Zornberg’s explications of Torah.
-Her favorite recent fiction: Ellis Peters (Edith Parteger), The Brother Cadfael Chronicles.
+Her favorite fiction: Ellis Peters (Edith Parteger), The Brother Cadfael Chronicles and The Heaven Tree Trilogy.
 Her favorite videos: the ones starring any of her children or grandchildren!

 Selected recent articles by Tamar: